cheriangeorge/MAD2/Week5.md

   - Asynchronous operation
     - Start fetch in background.
     - Wait for results, update.
-  - How ?
-(A lot of the power of javascript comes from answering this question.)
+  - How?
+(A lot of the power of JavaScript comes from answering this question.)
 #### Async
 * Events and callbacks
 * Promises